-Regain use of your body, lessen the pain and make life fun again with physical therapy treatments that handle the problem for good, without drugs or surgery.
+Regain your body's use, lessen the pain, and make life fun again with physical therapy treatments that handle the problem for good, without drugs or surgery.
 Find out if soft tissue mobilization is the right option for you by calling our office today.

 Make sure you’re getting the quality care your body needs.
 Ensure your clinician is a licensed physical therapist or doctor.
-At Physical Medicine of Oklahoma, we have an entire team dedicated to helping patients who aren’t able to live life to the fullest due to injuries, disabilities, illness or diseases.
+At Physical Medicine of Oklahoma, we have an entire team dedicated to helping patients who cannot live life to the fullest due to injuries, disabilities, illness or diseases.

 Set up your consultation by calling our office today.
-Our staff are here to help.
+Our staff is here to help.